fac-32/KeyCV-Infrastructure/README.md

 Then, open `.env.local` and fill in the required environment variables specific to your local setup.

 > 🚨 **Warning:** </br>
 > **Ensure this file is never committed to Git, as it contains sensitive information.** (It is already ignored by `.gitignore`).

-For managing environment variables in the production Replit environment, please refer to the detailed instructions in the [Replit Deployment Guide](docs/deployment.md#21-managing-environment-variables-replit-secrets-vs-local-development).
+On Render, add these variables via the dashboard.

 ### 5. Run the Development Server